 The cost of tattoo removal depends on the clinic, as each one will price differently — some charge by the square inch, some by a generic size (such as a postage stamp or credit card size), or a flat fee per treatment.
-Panic, for example, says GO!
-Tattoo Removal charges a $200 flat rate per appointment, regardless of how many tattoos are getting lasered.
-His clinic also offers a price for extremely small tattoos, but it’s not publicized.
+According to Panic, sessions may all start at a flat fee of $200.
 To confirm pricing, your best bet is to consult with your dermatologist during your initial consultation.

 And while tipping may be customary for getting a tattoo, removing one requires no fee above what is discussed in the initial appointment.
 Instead, if you are happy with your results, Panic says to spread the word and leave a review on the clinic/practice's social media and Google page.

-"Unlike healing a fresh tattoo, there's no open wound, so the healing process is much easier for clients," said Panic.
+"Unlike healing a fresh tattoo, there's no open wound, so the healing process is much easier for clients," says Panic.

 Ho SG, Goh CL.
 Laser tattoo removal: a clinical update.
 J Cutan Aesthet Surg.
 2015;8(1):9-15. doi:10.4103/0974-2077.155066